INFORMATION

 Wool: Much skilled activity surrounds shearing, spinning, dyeing, knitting, weaving – patterns that reflect seasons on the sheepwalks as well as globalised markets.
 Laid flat, the sheep and their wool map out sharp shifts in taste, and subtle repeating colours.

-Click on the link below for further information about making sheepscapes
+Click on this link for a pdf about making sheepscapes.